SeanTangney/cul/README.md

 - A user can click on the links at the bottom of the article to take them to relevant products from that article.
 - A user can return to the blog by means of a back button at the bottom of the blog.

+### Toasts

+- A user will recieve all intended toasts to clarify their actions.

+### Newsletter sign up and Footer

+- A user will see a model popup on first entry to the website asking if they want to sign up to the newsletter.
+- A user can access this signup later on from the footer.
+The link in the footer has a target of _blank to open signup in a new tab.
+- A user can access the site facebook page from the footer.

 ### Admin/Superuser